 Vahe: It’s a pretty big problem that if you can solve which it will be I think pretty accessible like you said and easy for people to just be more successful.

-Valeri: But we need some more data first so we are working at it right now.
+Valeri: But we need some more data first so we are working on it right now.

-Vahe: What’s the time like for all these initiatives, core initiatives?
+Vahe: What’s the timeline for all these initiatives, core initiatives?

 Valeri: Yes.
 I think we will see.
 I don’t want to rush something.

-Vahe: So at least some time, we’re going to see — we should expect some pretty big things from the Story Chief.
+Vahe: So at least sometimes, we’re going to see — we should expect some pretty big things from the Story Chief.